Change leadership models and methods

 Regardless, the important point here is to recognize that there are a handful of useful tools to craft a successful change—and to become familiar with these methods in order to determine your path forward.

 This is the second blog of a four-part series.
-Part three, discussing why higher ed is different from the corporate world and poses unique challenges in change leadership, will be available in March.
+Part three, will discuss why higher ed is different from the corporate world and poses unique challenges in change leadership.